Ocala Personal Injury Lawyer

 • It’s also likely true that the other side will try to blame you for the accident.
 If they succeed in doing so, you might leave empty-handed because of Florida’s pure comparative negligence rules.
 A lawyer can help you effectively defend yourself against these allegations.

 Would you like more information on why hiring a personal injury attorney is appropriate for your case?
-Contact Allen Law Firm, P.A. to set up your free case review.
+Contact Allen Law to set up your free case review.

 We regularly represent clients in all personal injury matters.
-Our practice areas in Ocala, FL include:
+Our practice areas include:

-Car Accidents: Under Florida’s no-fault insurance rules, you will have to use to your own insurance provider to recover PIP benefits after a crash.
-However, sometimes PIP benefits aren’t enough to cover the full expenses of an auto accident.
+Car accidents are common in Florida.
+Under Florida’s no-fault insurance rules, you will have to use to your own insurance provider to recover PIP insurance policy benefits after an Ocala car accident.
+However, sometimes PIP benefits aren’t enough to cover the full expenses of an automobile accident.
 And, often, insurance adjusters attempt to wriggle out of their responsibility to pay you everything you should get.
-Our Ocala car accident lawyers will help you navigate the claims process and, if necessary, pivot to file a civil lawsuit against guilty parties so that you can be made financially whole.
+Our Ocala car accident lawyers will help you navigate the injury claims process and, if necessary, pivot to file a civil lawsuit against the other driver or the guilty parties.

 Truck Accident lawyers in Ocala, Florida

-Truck Accidents: It takes too much attention to navigate these vehicles safely.
+Navigating these vehicles safely requires too much attention.
 Unfortunately, drivers are often distracted, overtired, or under the influence of drugs or alcohol.
-So, accidents with these big rigs happen.
+So, truck accidents happen.
 It’s usually other parties who suffer the consequences.
 Our Ocala truck accident attorneys will work diligently to determine why it happened and who must be held accountable for the catastrophic consequences.

 Motorcycle Accident attorneys in Ocala

-Motorcycle Accidents: Drivers don’t always like sharing the road with motorcyclists Their actions behind the wheel make that clear.
+Drivers don’t always like sharing the road with motorcyclists.
+Their actions behind the wheel make that clear.
 Tailgating, speeding past riders, and aggressive lane maneuvers aren’t uncommon.
-This behavior can and do put riders at risk.
+This behavior can and do put riders at risk and cause motorcycle accidents.
 To make matters worse, they can have the audacity to blame the riders for wrecks when they occur.
 Our Ocala motorcycle accident lawyers know that, often, the rider shares little-to-no real blame.
 We’re here to help you prove that and hold negligent motorists accountable for your injuries.

 Wrongful Death lawyers in Ocala Florida

-Wrongful Death: When an accident is fatal, the person or parties responsible can’t just be allowed to walk away without consequence.
-And, while money might not turn back time, it can help to provide tremendous relief to grieving family members for years to come.
+When an accident is fatal, the person or parties responsible can’t just be allowed to walk away without consequence.
+And, while money might not turn back time and losing a family member is complex, wrongful death claims can help to provide tremendous relief to grieving family members for years to come.
 That’s why our Ocala wrongful death lawyers will work around the clock, if necessary, to secure a little bit of justice for families who are grieving a devastating loss.

 We also represent clients in all injury matters including those who have been injured as a result of: